logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 * Also prompt Andy (via email to LogsdailA@cardiff.ac.uk) to organise keycard access for your office!

 * `GitHub <https://github.com/logsdail/carmm/>`_ : For those keen to engage with software development, our scripts/software are stored here.
+Tutorial examples are also available `here <https://github.com/logsdail/external_examples>`_.

 .. note:: If you can't find a tool that does what you want online, or are creating your own scripts, someone in the group may well have worked on a similar problem before.
 Save yourself effort and help our collegiate effort by joining our `GitHub <https://github.com/logsdail/carmm/>`_ and adding/developing the available software!